ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

   In theory, this is disambiguated by the ``=`` (or guard, I suppose), but it would be hard to parse.

+* It's unclear how to generalize this syntax to places without a ``::`` marker.
+For example, perhaps we want to allow wildcards in the context of an instance declaration, asking GHC to infer the context.
+There would be no obvious syntactic generalization to that scenario.

 Alternatives
 ------------
 * Instead of having ``::?``, we could have ``:: {-# PARTIAL #-}`` or similar.
 A quick grep